mwhalen805/507_finalproject/README.md

 # SI 507 Final Project
 ## 2024 Trade Data Interface

 This project allows users to interact with trade data from 2024.
 The base is a python program that reads json data from [comtrade](https://comtradeplus.un.org) and constructs a graph with countries as nodes and trade relationships as edges.
-The comtrade data can be accessed in this [Google folder](https://drive.google.com/drive/folders/1cGpCeNdZDeHQLQaLpxNOuKgubnINmEJ0?usp=sharing), as it could not be uploaded to the repo due to its size.
+The comtrade data can be accessed in this [Google Drive folder](https://drive.google.com/drive/folders/1cGpCeNdZDeHQLQaLpxNOuKgubnINmEJ0?usp=sharing), as it could not be uploaded to the repo due to its size.
 This data was originally downloaded from [comtrade](https://comtradeplus.un.org)'s premium institutional api, as U-M has a license.
 I also downloaded a countries csv from the site to map countries to their 3 digit codes in order to be able to display country names to the user.
 This file was converted to a json and can be found in flask_backend/country_name_to_code.json.

 Comtrade data summary: This is a very large file containing data on all trades conducted between countries in the year 2024.
 For this project I used "reporterCode" (the country reporting the trade) and "partnerCode" (the country being traded with) fields to find the countries with a trade relationship.
 In a next phase of the project, I would also like to use "cmdCode" (commodity code) to see what goods are being traded.